w3c/wai-quick-start/source/advocating.html.erb.md

 {:.attach_permalink}
 ## Develop an accessibility business case

-Build a business case for web accessibility that is most relevant to the particular context.
-For example, focus on social factors such as employment opportunities, legal factors such as relevant policies, market factors such as corporate social responsibility, and technical factors such as improved usability, as necessary. @@@
+Build a business case for web accessibility that is most relevant to the organization.
+Seek to align the rationale for adopting accessibility with core business objectives and motivations.
+For example, if providing employment opportunities is important then focus on social factors, or if risk and compliance are important then legal factors may be relevant.

 {::nomarkdown}
 <%= learn_more %>
 {:/}

+* [Developing a Web Accessibility Business Case for Your Organization](http://www.w3.org/WAI/bcase/Overview.html): Provides information on how to create a business case
+* [Determine Your Goal and Gather Support](http://www.w3.org/WAI/impl/#goal): Section of Strategic Planning document that discusses broad area of securing management support.

 {::nomarkdown}
 <%= learn_more :end %>